frederic-perez/AmE-dictionary/data/idioms.md

 __over the hill__ Past the peak of one’s life or career; too old.
 (Hyphenated if used before a noun.)
 __over the hills and far away__ To or at some distant, remote point or location. _Rather than focusing on the here and now, John’s ideas for the future are always over the hills and far away._
 __over the top__
+__owing to__ Because of; as a result of; due to. _Owing to construction on the highway, please anticipate higher levels of traffic than usual._
 __pace around__ To walk around nervously or anxiously. _He was pacing around making people nervous._
 __package deal__ :two: A group of many or various things sold together at a single, often reduced price. _They’re offering a package deal where you buy three DVDs and get a fourth for free._
+__paint a (some kind of) picture of (something)__ To give an elaborate or detailed description of something that portrays it in a specific way. _The board meeting painted a pretty grim picture of the company’s future._
 __paint the town red__ Have a good time.
 __paper chase__ A task that involves completing and/or going through a lot of paperwork. _After getting married and buying a house, doing my taxes has become a real paper chase._
 __pardon my French__ :two: Excuse me for swearing.